kiaram2249/sep10-freedom-project/blog/entry03.md

 ### Engineering Design Process

 Since I am done with step 2 (reseaching) I have to start thinking about brainstorming.
-Now I am starting to go into step 3 (brainstorming).
-I have to brainstorm what I want my website to have as its contents, I have to think what I want my
+I am starting to go into step 3 (brainstorming).
+I have to brainstorm what I want my website to have as its contents, I have to think what I want my content to be about.
+Also, I had to brainstorm the future technologies that criminologist can use.
+I had to come up with different technologies that make sense so that that in the future criminologist can use.
+I want to start brainstorming in how I want my website to look like, plus I want to fix my content a bit more so that it can be a bit more better.

+### Skills

+#### Attention to detail

+I gain the skill of **Attention to detail** because I was focus on making sure that my content had all the information that was needed.
+Also, I was making sure that my ideas for the technologies made sense because I wanted to make sure that the technologies are useful to use in the future for criminologist.
+Plus, I wanted to makes sure that there were no typos onto my content and I wanted to make sure I used and included all of my information that was needed.